-The Institute on Race and Justice is affiliated with a number of community based organizations throughout the city of Boston.
-The following are a list of IRJ community partners who either participate on our community advisory board or collaborated with IRJ to host events around relevant social justice issues or initiatives.
+The Institute on Race and Justice is affiliated with a number of community-based organizations throughout the city of Boston.
+The following groups have either participated on the IRJ Community Advisory Board or collaborated with the IRJ to host events around relevant social justice issues or initiatives.

 The American Civil Liberties Union (ACLU) is the nation’s foremost advocate of individual rights litigating, legislating, and educating the public on a broad array of issues affecting individual freedom in the United States.
 The ACLU of Massachusetts provides legal representation for individuals and groups whose civil liberties have been threatened or denied and submits amices curiae on behalf of the American Civil Liberties Union in court cases in which civil liberties issues have arisen.
 The goal of the Foundation’s litigation program is not only to provide legal representation in individual cases, but also to establish legal precedents that will be of enduring value in Massachusetts and across the nation.